ben-z/free-sidecar/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: New Issue
 about: Something is not working?
-File an issue
+File an issue.
 title: ''
 labels: ''
 assignees: ''